 2000 – A group of Philadelphia squash enthusiasts – Matt Stern, Lisa Stokes, Andy Nehrbas, Pam Ende, Ben Desombre and Fred Guyott – launch SquashSmarts in partnership with Drexel University in West Philadelphia.

 2003 – SquashBusters opens the $6 million Badger-Rosen Youth Center, with eight squash courts and three classrooms, on the campus of Northeastern University… Groton School, a boarding school in Groton, MA, hosts the inaugural Urban Individual Nationals.
-The event draws more than 100 players from the country’s four urban squash programs.
+The event draws more than 100 players from the country’s four member programs.

-2007 – Annick Winokur, Pug Winokur and a group of Yale University-affiliated squash supporters launch Squash Haven at Yale in New Haven, CT… Led by Greg Scherman and Chris Walker, a group of San Diego squash enthusiasts start Surf City Squash, now Access Youth Academy, giving the West Coast its first urban squash program… SquashSmarts’s $12 million Lenfest Center, with eight squash courts and three classrooms, opens in North Philadelphia.
+2007 – Annick Winokur, Pug Winokur and a group of Yale University-affiliated squash supporters launch Squash Haven at Yale in New Haven, CT… Led by Greg Scherman and Chris Walker, a group of San Diego squash enthusiasts start Surf City Squash, now Access Youth Academy, giving the West Coast its first program… SquashSmarts’s $12 million Lenfest Center, with eight squash courts and three classrooms, opens in North Philadelphia.

 2010 – SEA launches Racquet Up, its 10th member program, at the Northwest Activities Center in Detroit… The $1 million renovation of the Fordham University-CitySquash Squash Center is completed.

-2012 – First Lady Michelle Obama promotes Let’s Move!, her nutrition and health initiative, at SquashSmarts’s Lenfest Center… Access Youth Academy’s Reyna Pacheco is admitted to Columbia University on a Gates Millennium Scholarship… The Santa Barbara School of Squash becomes SEA’s 12th member program and the West Coast’s 2nd… StreetSquash and SquashBusters launch satellite programs, in Newark, NJ and Lawrence, MA respectively… The Urban Squads program is launched to provide more intensive training opportunities for urban squash’s hardest working and most accomplished players… The combined enrollment of year-round students at SEA’s 12 member programs tops 1,000 students.
+2012 – First Lady Michelle Obama promotes Let’s Move!, her nutrition and health initiative, at SquashSmarts’s Lenfest Center… Access Youth Academy’s Reyna Pacheco is admitted to Columbia University on a Gates Millennium Scholarship… The Santa Barbara School of Squash becomes SEA’s 12th member program and the West Coast’s 2nd… SquashBusters launches a satellite program, in Lawrence, MA… SEA’s High Performance Team is launched to provide more intensive training opportunities for the network’s hardest working and most accomplished players… The combined enrollment of year-round students at SEA’s 12 member programs tops 1,000 students.

-2013 – Oakland’s SquashDrive, founded by executive director Lauren Patrizio, Urban Squash Cleveland, and StreetSquash Newark, become SEA’s 13th, 14th, and 15th members, respectively… The Midwestern Urban Squash Championships, the first major urban squash tournament held outside the northeastern United States, takes place at Kenyon College in Gambier, Ohio… SEA’s International Fund, aimed at developing and engaging urban squash programs abroad, is launched.
+2013 – Oakland’s SquashDrive, founded by executive director Lauren Patrizio, and Urban Squash Cleveland become SEA’s 13th and 14th members, respectively… The Midwest Championships, SEA’s first major tournament held outside the northeastern United States, takes place at Kenyon College in Gambier, Ohio… SEA’s International Fund, aimed at developing and engaging squash and education programs abroad, is launched.

 2014 – SEA helps launch four new programs: Cincinnati Squash Academy, Capitol Squash in Hartford, CT, Steel City Squash in Pittsburgh, PA, and Squash Urbano Colombia in Cartagena… SEA welcomes three programs to be International Affiliates: Urban Squash Toronto, Egoli Squash in Johannesburg, South Africa, and Khelshala in Chandigarh, India.

 2016 – Squash Urbano Colombia joins SEA as its first South American International Affiliate.
-SEA welcomes Steel City Squash, in Pittsburgh, PA, as its 19th member program.
+SEA welcomes Steel City Squash, in Pittsburgh, PA, as its 18th member program.

-2017 – Wilmington’s First State Squash, a program launched by SEA, completes its first year of operation… Hope Blinkoff Lynch, a seven-year veteran of the staff of Baltimore’s SquashWise, partners with SEA to start 716 Squash in her native Buffalo…This organization changes its name from NUSEA to SEA: Squash and Education Alliance.
+2017 – Wilmington’s First State Squash, a program launched by SEA, completes its first year of operation…SquashBusters Providence opens its doors with a 12-court facility partnering with Moses Brown School…This organization changes its name from NUSEA to SEA: Squash and Education Alliance.